ICARC Logo in World Map

 We also incorporate the current sense from the 102-73176 board.

-This unit is provisioned with 2 memory devices, one being a smaller FRAM which is easy to alter manually (as it doesn't require sector/device erase) and a large Flash device that is used to store audio waveform data.
-The FRAM in the parts list is specified as a Cypress FM24V01.
-The Flash device is a Winbond W25Q64.
+The 102-73181 design is provisioned with 2 memory devices, one being a smaller FRAM which is easy to alter manually (as it doesn't require sector/device erase) and a large Flash device that is used to store audio waveform data.
+The FRAM installed on the board is typically a 256Kb device (we aren't restricted to what allears in the parts list).
+The Flash device installed will ususally be an 8Mb device.

 This design uses much less power than the 102-73176 (Raspberry-PI) design, while keeping the ability to speak.